pgsandstrom/rtk-query-navigation/README.md

 The logic is quite simple: When "go to definition" is launched, check if target is a function that matches RKT naming.
 Then after the target is resolved, search the target file for a function without the `use(lazy)` and `Query/Mutation` part.

 If the logic fails in some scenario, please create an issue and I'll have a look at it.
 PR:s are also welcome

+## development

+Best is to start a `npm watch` in the typescript server plugin folder, currently called `my-plugin`.
+It is necessary to have that part in a separate project, that is why we have that design.